 There are a lot of grants out there.

 You might realize how much free government money is floating around to support your work.
 Sometimes there’s even corporate money floating around.
-There are usually stipulations for getting that money that are annoying.
+There are usually stipulations for getting that money that is annoying.
 But if it’s that or nothing, go for the grants.
 At least check them out and see what’s possible.
 Something on offer might appeal to you.
-If you haven’t checked grants in your country, state, province and city, make that a priority.
+If you haven’t checked grants in your country, state, province, and city, make that a priority.

 On Making Friends with a Producer

 If you find someone willing to help you produce your work, take them up on the offer!

 This won’t come around too many times.
 I offered to help produce someone’s short film.
 They didn’t take the offer.
 Three years later, they still haven’t made the film.
 Would I have gotten it done?
 Yes.
 People always have ulterior motives, but their agenda probably lines up with yours.